alpheios-project/documentation/design/vocabulary.md

 I6.
 Multiple applications must be able to store and retrieve data upon behalf of the same single user

+I7.
+We need a scalable workflow for managing corpus-level vocabulary lists.

 ## Data we might want to store with a word